alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-congratulating-christians-mushrik.md

 layout: post
 title: "Ruling on congratulating a Christian teacher or who commits acts of Shirk"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 18074-10"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 18074, Question 10"
-category: [walabara, mawlids]
+category: [fatwas, walabara, mawlids, festivals]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
 lang: en
+locale: en
 note: true
-uid: ruling-on-congratulating-christians-mushrik
 excerpt: "It is not permissible either to attend the Christian festivals or congratulate them on such occasions; for this will be a sort of being pleased with what they do, flattering them for their falsehood and helping them in sin and transgression."
 muftis:
   chairman: